 Burlington will be able to offer one gigabit-per-second fiber internet service to all residents and businesses in the area, and have access to internet2, a large network of colleges and Universities that can share information, through a direct connection at the University of Vermont.

 With the help of Champlain's Centers of Experience, US Ignite hopes to create 60 next-generation applications and 200 community test beds where these applications can be developed, tested, researched and deployed, over the next five years.

 What does this mean for Champlain?

-- Champlain currently has two Centers of Excellence involved in the initiative: the Emergent Media Center and the Senator Leahy Center for Digital Investigation.
+- Champlain currently has two Centers of Experience involved in the initiative: the Emergent Media Center and the Senator Leahy Center for Digital Forensics & Cybersecurity.
 Students who are involved with these Centers will be on the forefront of this innovative initiative, allowing them to develop and research these ideas.

-- The College will provide a dedicated Gig service to the Leahy Center for Digital Investigation.
-In connection with US Ignite the LCDI has submitted a grant proposal to build a scalable Cyber Security as Service model.
-Utilizing the citywide gigabit network, the LCDI will be able to create secure connections that can transport big data similar to how traditional LAN networks are used.
+- The College will provide a dedicated Gig service to the Leahy Center.
+In connection with US Ignite the Leahy Center has submitted a grant proposal to build a scalable Cyber Security as Service model.
+Utilizing the citywide gigabit network, the Leshy Center will be able to create secure connections that can transport big data similar to how traditional LAN networks are used.
 We will be revolutionizing the way data is monitored/ collected during a cyber security/ digital forensic project.